 Body of missing Georgia man found in Baton Rouge Monday morning

-BATON ROUGE - Authorities found the body of missing man Nathan Millard wrapped in plastic near a highway sometime Monday morning, sources told WBRZ.
+BATON ROUGE - Authorities found the body of Nathan Millard, who went missing in downtown late last month, wrapped in plastic near a highway sometime Monday morning, sources told WBRZ.

 The Baton Rouge Police Department later confirmed that Millard, 42, was found dead around 3:30 a.m. near the intersection of Scenic Highway and Chippewa Street.
 His cause of death was still unknown pending an autopsy.